Checklist: Documents That Establish A Common Law Marriage

 - School records listing the names of both common law spouses as parents

 - Credit card accounts in the names of both common law spouses

 - Loan documents, mortgages, and promissory notes evidencing joint financial obligations of the parties.

 - Mail addressed to you and your common law spouse as "Mr. and Mrs."

 - Any documents showing that the wife has assumed the surname of her common law husband.

 - Church records indicating familial status, including membership information, baptismal certificates of the parties' child(ren), Sunday School registration forms, etc.

 Have a Question About Marriage Laws in Your State?
 Get a Free Case Review

 Common law marriage is a unique legal concept and, if you and a partner meet the requirements in your state, it could have a significant impact on the disposition of your property.
 If you've been in an unmarried relationship for some time, you could benefit from speaking with an experienced family law attorney near you to find out about the marriage laws in your state.
-Reach out to one today and receive a free review of the facts of your case.
+Reach out to one today and receive a free initial review of the facts of your case.